 Research, Research, and more research!
 Read up on all guidelines, labeling requirements, temperatures ranges, and what permits you may need.
 I also recommend obtaining insurance to cover you if anything were to go wrong!
 Also, don’t be afraid to check out other local vendors and see what they are selling and pricing their items at.
-When it comes to farmers market… the idea of “competition” should never cross your mind, as we are all in this together and never try to low ball the other person!
+When it comes to farmer’s market… the idea of “competition” should never cross your mind.
+We are all in this together and never try to low ball the other person!

 Be proud of what you do and be honest in how you do it!
 On another occasion, I walked past another vendor who was selling “local produce,” now don’t get me wrong… I have no problem with this, but that particular produce was not actually in season… big sigh!
-People who shop at farmers markets don’t expect you to have everything Walmart does and it’s ok!
+People who shop at farmer’s markets want to know where their food comes from.
+They don’t expect you to have everything Walmart does and it’s ok!

 The Fancy Pig Farmer,